xmtp/xmtp-dot-org/docs/tutorials/portable-consent/request-inbox.md

 };
 ```

-### Updating Consent on message send
+### Updating consent on message send

-When sending a message, it's crucial to ensure the consent state is correctly set to "allowed".
-To do this, refresh the consent list first to synchronize with the network's state.
-Here's the updated `handleSendMessage` function:
+A user's response to the conversation is considered consent.
+Previously to send a message we need to ensure the consent state is correctly set to "allowed".

 ```jsx
 const handleSendMessage = async (newMessage) => {